Illinois Special Warranty Deed

-A special warranty deed in this state must be signed and acknowledged by the grantor.
-Transfer declarations must also accompany all deeds submitted for recording.
-If a special warranty deed is acknowledged in Illinois, acknowledgements may be taken before a notary public, United States commissioner, county clerk, or any court, judge, clerk, or deputy clerk of such court.
-When acknowledgements are taken before a notary public or United States commissioner, they shall be attested by his or her official seal; and if taken before a judge or clerk of a court, the acknowledgements shall be attested by the seal of the court (765 ILCS 5/20).
+A special warranty deed, once acknowledged, should be recorded in the recorder's office in the county where such lands are located.
+If it is acknowledged in Illinois, acknowledgements may be taken before a notary public, United States commissioner, county clerk, or any court, judge, clerk, or deputy clerk of such court.
+When they are taken before a notary public or United States commissioner, they must be attested by his or her official seal; and if taken before a judge or clerk of a court, the acknowledgements must be attested by the seal of the court (765 ILCS 5/20).

 A lawful deed includes the grantor's full name and marital status, as well as the grantee's full name, marital status, mailing address, and vesting.
 Vesting describes how the grantee holds title to the property.
 For Illinois residential property, the primary methods for holding title in co-ownership are tenancy in common, joint tenancy and tenancy by entirety.
 A grant of ownership of real estate to two or more persons creates a tenancy in common, unless a joint tenancy or tenancy by the entirety is specified.
 (765 ILCS 1005/1, 1005/1c.).